Tom Angus (entomologist): Research scientist

 Following the war, on his mother's suggestion, and with a $90 month stipend offered to veterans, Angus enrolled at the Ontario Agricultural College in Guelph where he earned a Bachelor of Science degree in biology in 1949.

 A year later he received a master's degree from the University of Toronto followed by a PhD in microbiology from McGill University in 1952.
 While completing his bachelor's degree, Tom began to work summers as a student assistant at the federal Forest Insect Laboratory in Sault Ste.
 Marie.
 After graduation in 1952 he was hired as a research officer at the laboratory, which became the Insect Pathology Research Institute (IPRI).

 Angus conducted leading research into Bacillus thuringiensis, a rod shaped bacteria found in soils and the effect it has on caterpillars and similar insects.
 His work led to the organism being used as an environmentally safe microbial insecticide for a wide range of insect pests.
 Angus authored or contributed to over forty research papers and book chapters, most on this subject.

 In 1967, Angus was instrumental in the creation of the Society for Insect Pathology, eventually serving as its president.

 In 1970, Angus was appointed as associate director of the IPRI.
 In 1977 he was named the deputy director of the Forest Pest Management Institute, a reorganization of the IPRI and another research institute.
 Having reached mandatory retirement at the age of 65, he retired from that role and the federal public service in the fall of 1980.

-An excellent writer and scientist, Angus was often called upon by colleagues to review and edit their papers.
-Similarly, his ease as an orator and good sense of humour made him a desired speaker on insect pathology at scientific events and conferences.
+As a writer and scientist, Angus was often called upon by colleagues to review and edit their papers.
+Similarly, his oration skills and sense of humor made him a desired speaker on insect pathology at scientific events and conferences.